Congratulations to Kadó, celebrating twenty years of specialist liquorice sales today!

 This unexpected delight is a fabulous shop – and I use the word ‘fabulous’ for its ‘out of this world’ meaning – because it oozes the stuff of fable, and fairy stories.
 Kadó is the sort of shop which might feature in a Roald Dahl tale.
-In short it’s a shop which contains just about every known type of liquorice known to man.
+In short it’s a shop which contains just about every type of liquorice known to man.
 Or rather, in this case, it contains every type known to woman; specifically, in fact, known to Ilse Böge.

-And, Ilse very kindly agreed to answer all my questions about how her interest in liquorice grew into a thriving specialist business; about what liquorice actually is; and, of particular interest to me, about how it can be used in cooking.
+And, Ilse very kindly agreed to answer all my questions about how her interest in liquorice grew into a thriving specialist business; about what it actually is; and, of particular interest to me, about how it can be used in cooking.

-IB: I have always liked liquorice since childhood; my mum had always liquorice in her Mittagsstunde (this is a rest/nap on the couch with the newspaper after lunch).
+IB: I have always liked it since childhood; my mum had always liquorice in her Mittagsstunde (this is a rest/nap on the couch with the newspaper after lunch).
 I used to lie on the floor in front of the couch with my book and my small fingers would fetch under her pillow for liquorice too.

 SD: How did you build up the business?